CNN is working with Maxar Technologies to print spy satellite photos of Arcticmilitary bases in Russia. Loose lips sinking US ships?

 SAN DIEGO.
 It appears that CNN is now in the spy business, teaming up with Maxar Technologies who obtained satellite photos of Arctic military installations in Russia.
-It appears that CNN published the satellite captures on their own authority as no official clearances were evident.
+CNN distributed the private satellite captures readily though no DoD support or clearance is evident.
 The headline “Satellite images show huge Russian military buildup in the Arctic” hit the press on April 5th.

 The story begins with “Russia is amassing unprecedented military might in the Arctic and testing its newest weapons.”